 Retford Golf Course - Health & Safety Information

 This information does not contain a definitive list of hazards, as by the very nature of the game of golf, it is impossible to eliminate risk entirely.
 It does identify the main hazards that members and visitors to the club may encounter while playing, practicing or walking the course.
+Further safety guidance is printed on the scorecard.

 Useful Telephone Numbers